BiruMJ/Recipe-Page/README.md

 ### Continued development

-I want to continue focusing on the correct usage of padding and margin properties because I think this is where I spend more time on it.
-Furthermore, I want to learn more about how I can concise my CSS codes.
+I want to continue focusing on the correct usage of padding and margin properties because this is where I spend more time.
+Furthermore, I want to learn more about how to concisely code my CSS.

 ## Author